 As I have watched others complete vision therapy successfully, I have wondered what I am missing.
 One of the things I have done to facilitate whole body healing for myself is bodywork, specifically structural integration.
-(See the end of this post where I mention some other modalities that seem to be working for vision healing.)
+Later in this post I’ll detail some other modalities that seem to be working for vision healing.

 So, what is bodywork?
 I’m not talking about car repair here!
-I originally thought that bodywork was a term reserved for the structural integration that provided the cure for my pronounced feet problems.
+I originally thought that bodywork was a term reserved for the structural integration that provided the cure that I’ll detail later in this post.
 But bodywork actually includes a whole range of energy work and other physical bodywork modalities.

 Wikipedia says: “Bodywork is a term used in alternative medicine to describe any therapeutic or personal development technique that involves working with the human body in a form involving manipulative therapy, breath work, or energy medicine.
 In addition bodywork techniques aim to assess or improve posture, promote awareness of the “body-mind connection” rather than the “mind-body connection,,” or to manipulate the so-called “energy field” surrounding the human body and affecting health.”
 Wikipedia goes on to list various non-touch forms of bodywork: reiki, yoga, pranayama, breathwork respiration techniques, therapeutic touch, Bates method for sight training, qigong, and t’ai chi.
 Forms of manipulative bodywork include: the Alexander technique, applied kinesiology, Bowen technique, chiropractic, Feldenkrais method, hakomi, postural integration, reflexology, Rolfing, shiatsu, structural integration, somatic experiencing, Trager approach, polarity therapy and re-balancing.